Village Halls Heritage Project

 Northumberland’s 200+ Village Halls have for many years been the main venue for communal activities in their villages and hamlets and are central to the shared memories of generations of local people.
 Many are historically significant buildings with previous lives as village schools, reading rooms, chapels, mechanics institutes, industrial buildings, miners institutes, WW1 barracks etc.

-Interpret the findings of this work by:
+We interpreted the findings of this work by:

 • Mounting an exhibition and taking it on a tour around village halls